This week we're going to put something really different on our natural hair: mud!

 8. Use shampoo and conditioner to remove all the clay from your hair.
 Be careful with any leftover mixture- because of its anionic properties, bentonite clay can ruin metal drains.
 Let water run down the shower drain for 30-60 seconds after you wash out the clay to ensure that it is fully flushed out.

-9. Bentonite clay can dry out your hair, so follow the treatment with a deep conditioner.
+9. Bentonite clay can dry out your hair, so follow the treatment with a deep conditioner to replenish your hair with moisture.
 We recommend NaturAll Club’s Avocado Deep Conditioners for best results.

 Did you try this treatment?
 How did it go?
 Let us know in the comments section!